 Emacs 26, Mojave, elpy, readline

-I first started having problems with macOS readline
+I first started having problems with macOS readline and macports Python a year or two

 ago.
 Initially, it was bugs in resetting the tty to a sane configuration when a Python